-Nashville’s recent recognition as a top city to visit in 2017 is only increasing folks’ desire to travel to Music City.
+Nashville’s recognition as a top city to visit in 2017 is only increasing folks’ desire to travel to Music City.
 Whether it be for the music, food, friendly residents or bars on Broadway, people are heading to Nashville to experience it for themselves.
-The Hermitage Hotel, The 404 Hotel, Hotel Indigo and The Inn at Fontanel all continue to be favorites among those looking to stay for a long weekend.
-With the surge of boutique hotels and unique overnight options, people are also looking to test out new spots.
-Today, we showcase five boutique hotels and overnight options that opened in 2016 that are worth checking out if you’re local and recommending to your out-of-town friends.
+The Hermitage Hotel, The 404 Hotel, Hotel Indigo, Urban Cowboy B&B and The Inn at Fontanel all continue to be favorites among those looking to stay for a long weekend, but with the surge of boutique hotels and unique overnight options, people are also looking to test out new spots.
+Today, we showcase five boutique hotels and overnight options that opened within the last year that are worth checking out (or into!) if a visit to Nashville is on your summer itinerary.

 Thompson Nashville | Opened: October 2016

 401 11th Ave.
 S., Nashville, TN 37203 • (615) 262-6000

 Since the Thompson’s opening last fall, it has been the talk of the town.
 Located in the heart of The Gulch, this 12-story, 224-room hotel offers more than just a place to catch a few hours of sleep.
 With a rooftop bar and restaurant (L.A.
 Jackson), a first-floor seafood restaurant (Marsh House) and coffee shop with a pastry counter and sandwiches (Killebrew), there are plenty of dining and drinking options.
 The rooms are just as expertly designed as the rest of the hotel, with creative tile and woodwork and breathtaking views making each a one-of-a-kind.
 The hotel offers six types of rooms, including the penthouse with floor-to-ceiling windows on three sides, a dining room table, custom bar, 400-thread-count linens and more.

 SoBro Guest House | Opened: September 2016